Code Lavender

-In healthcare, Code Lavender is a workplace crisis intervention tool used to provide peer support to healthcare staff following traumatic events.
+In healthcare, Code Lavender is a workplace crisis intervention tool used to provide peer support to nursing staff following traumatic events.
 The program is designed to reduce occupational burnout.
+Intervention is meant to be immediate with ongoing support through employee assistance program (EAP).
+Beyond emotional support, a code lavender may include aromatherapy, massage, mindful snacking, meditation, and pet therapy.

 The code was first developed by Earl E. Bakken at North Hawaii Community Hospital.